Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Approach

-To collect the original code and the types used in it (our output data), we modified GHCC to run \cinline{gcc}'s preprocessor, inhibiting the generation of linemarkers (\cinline{gcc -E -P}), and collecting any resulting generated text files.
-To ensure that the original code and binary code represent exactly the same version, we use the repository archives created in the previous step.
-We parsed the preprocessed code, tracking \cinline{typedef} aliases and recording the definitions of UDTs.
-We store all types in a python object model representing the C type system built on top of DIRTY's~\cite{dirty} type system, allowing fine-grained programmatic analysis of types.
-The types we collect reflect the expressive power of C types, including UDTs nested arbitrarily deep and typed function pointers.
+To collect the original code and its associated types (our output data), we modified GHCC to run \cinline{gcc}'s preprocessor.
+We parsed the preprocessed code to track \cinline{typedef} aliases and record UDT definitions.
+We store all types in a python object model representing the C type system built on top of DIRTY's~\cite{dirty} type system, allowing fine-grained programmatic type analysis.
+The types we collect reflect the expressive power of C types, including arbitrary nesting and typed function pointers.

 Next, we extract and textually canonicalize each function.
-To do this, we traverse the function's AST and record all type descriptors (e.g. at variable declarations, typecasts, and the function's return type).
-We de-alias each name by searching the previously created \cinline{typedef} alias chains to locate the original form of each name, then replace the names in the function's text with the standard name.
-For instance, \cinline{int32} and \cinline{_int32_t} each becomes simply \cinline{int}. \footnote{The C standard specifies the minimum size of each type, but not the maximum, so technically \cinline{int} is ambiguous---hence the reason for the alternative integer type names in the first place.
-We performed all experiments on the same platform, x86\_64 linux with gcc, so this was not an issue in our case.
-We chose C keywords for ease of use, but an alternative convention that more explicitly describes the size of each type would also work, so long as it is consistent.
-It is the myriad of equivalent but different naming conventions that is the key issue.} We do this to provide a standard form for each type.
-This makes results easier to evaluate and reduces the ambiguity in the conceptual mapping between the memory representation of each type and its syntactic form that the neural decompiler must learn.
-We store the canonicalized form of each function along with the type of each variable in the function.
+We traverse the function's AST to record all type descriptors (e.g. at variable declarations, typecasts, and the function's return type).
+We de-alias each name by searching the previously created \cinline{typedef} alias chains, replacing the names in text with a standard version.
+For instance, \cinline{int32} and \cinline{_int32_t} all become \cinline{int}. \footnote{The C standard specifies the minimum size of each type, but not the maximum, so technically \cinline{int} is ambiguous---hence the reason for the alternative type names in the first place.
+We performed all experiments on the same platform, x86\_64 \texttt{linux} with \texttt{gcc}, so this was not an issue.
+We chose C keywords for simplicity, but any alternative convention describing, e.g., type sizes explicitly, would be fine, so long as it is consistent.} Standard type forms makes results easier to evaluate and reduces ambiguity in the mapping between a type's memory representation, and the syntactic form learned by the neural decompiler.
+We store the canonicalized form of each function along with the type of each variable within it.